david510c/PROJECT_GUIDES/README.md

 ### Session Types

-The system recognizes two types of sessions:
+The system recognizes three types of sessions:

 1. **Initial Session**: First-time system setup and project initialization
 2. **Continuation Session**: Subsequent sessions where work continues on the project
+3. **Maintenance Mode**: Sessions for maintaining, updating, or improving the system itself

 ### Initial Session Prompt